MrRique15/signal-triangulation/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+It´s best to use virtual environments to run this project.

 ### Prerequisites
 This project requires the following dependencies: